SamratSahoo/samratsahoo.github.io/_pages/about.md

 ---
 layout: page
-title: Hi, I'm Samrat 👋
+title: Hi, I'm Samrat
 ---

-**Professional Introduction:** I love using computing to build new paradigms to solve the world's most pressing humanitarian issues.
-Reinforcement learning, blockchains, distributed systems, robotics, and economics are all fields that excite me!
-In my free time, you'll find me leading [Bits of Good](https://bitsofgood.org/), where I help nonprofits amplify their impact through computing.
+**Professional Introduction:** Hello!
+I'm Samrat, a recent graduate from the Georgia Institute of Technology, where I studied computer science with concentrations in artificial intelligence and low-level systems.
+This fall, I'll be pursuing a Master's in Computer Science at Stanford University, focusing on artificial intelligence.
+I'm especially interested in research, particularly in reinforcement learning and its applications.
+In the past, my interests have spanned blockchains, federated learning, and economics.

+If you'd like to learn more about my past experience, you can find my resume [here](https://samratsahoo.com/Resume_Samrat_Sahoo.pdf).

  <u><b>I’m currently working on:<b/><u/>
-- Retirement Portfolio Optimization Using Deep Reinforcement Learning
+- Guiding Reinforcement Learning Exploration using Exploration Critique Networks

 <u><b>Projects I've Finished<b/><u/>
 - [Scatter Protocol](https://github.com/gtfintechlab/scatter-protocol): An Incentivized and Trustless Protocol for Decentralized Federated Learning - Accepted to IEEE International Conference on Blockchain
 - [Roboflow Python Package](https://github.com/roboflow/roboflow-python): Interface with Roboflow API in Python -- my most popular project with 300,000+ monthly downloads!
 - [Bits of Good Analytics Platform](https://github.com/GTBitsOfGood/bog-analytics/): The unified analytics platform for Bits of Good
-- [Healing4Heroes](https://github.com/GTBitsOfGood/Healing4Heroes): Accelerating Training for Post-Traumatic Stress Disorder Service Animals

-<u><b>Socials<b/><u/>
+<u><b>Reach out to me:<b/><u/>
 - Github: [https://github.com/SamratSahoo](https://github.com/SamratSahoo)
 - LinkedIn: [https://www.linkedin.com/in/samratsahoo/](https://www.linkedin.com/in/samratsahoo/)
-- Email: samratsahoo (at) gatech (dot) edu
+- Email: samrat (at) stanford (dot) edu

 <br/>
 <details>